Updated on September 12th, 2023 by Bob Ciura

 The company will also be able to generate earnings-per-share growth through cost reductions and share repurchases.
-In all, we expect 3% compound annual growth in Altria’s earnings-per-share over the next five years.
+In all, we expect ~1.7% compound annual growth in Altria’s earnings-per-share over the next five years.

 Competitive Advantages & Recession Performance

-Second, tobacco manufacturers operate an advantageous business model, which does not require intensive capital outlays.
+Second, tobacco manufacturers operate an advantageous business model which does not require intensive capital outlays.
 Tobacco is not a capital-intensive business, thanks to economies of scale in production and distribution.
 This is why Altria generates strong free cash flow each year, even as revenue has stagnated from falling smoking rates.

 Another benefit of Altria’s business model is that it is highly resistant to recessions.
-Cigarettes and alcohol sales hold up very well during recessions, which keep Altria’s profitability and dividend growth intact.
+Cigarettes and alcohol sales hold up very well during recessions, which keeps Altria’s profitability and dividend growth intact.
 The company performed strongly during the previous major economic downturn, the Great Recession of 2008-2009:

 - 2008 earnings-per-share: $1.66

 Altria grew its adjusted earnings-per-share in each year of the Great Recession.
 This demonstrates the company’s ability to produce steady earnings growth, even when the broader economic environment becomes more challenging.